yuensiangang/yuensiangang.github.io/index.md

 To do that, I have carefully designed laboratory-based computerized tests and mobile apps to specifically measure the cognitive process of interest in humans, and developed computational models that instantiated algorithmic hypotheses about how humans perform the test and can help better understand variability in human behaviour at the individual level.
 Precise mathematical algorithms were used to find parameter values that best capture each individual’s behavioral pattern during the computerized tests.
 These parameters were in turn mapped onto the brain with pharmacological challenge and brain imaging techniques, which will help us understand how disrupted cognition might arise in disease. -->

-Reach me at angys@ihpc.a-star.edu.sg if you want to learn more about our current projects — from metacognitive learning platforms to scalable digital tools for developmental screening.
+Reach me at angys@ihpc.a-star.edu.sg if you want to learn more about our current projects, from metacognitive learning platforms to scalable digital tools for developmental screening.

 ### Experience
 * 2024 - present: &nbsp;&nbsp;    Visiting Scientist, Research Division, Institute of Adult Learning, Singapore